pkerspe/ESP-StepperMotor-Server/README.md

-setapname [san]*:       set the name of the access point to be opened up by the esp (if in AP mode) setappwd [sap]*:        set the password for the access point to be opened by the esp sethttpport [shp]*:     set the http port to listen for for the web interface setwifissid [sws]*:     set the SSID of the WiFi to connect to (if in client mode) setwifipwd [swp]*:      set the password of the Wifi network to connect to")
+setapname [san]*:       set the name of the access point to be opened up by the esp (if in AP mode) setappwd [sap]*:        set the password for the access point to be opened by the esp sethttpport [shp]*:     set the http port to listen for for the web interface setwifissid [sws]*:     set the SSID of the WIFI to connect to (if in client mode) setwifipwd [swp]*:      set the password of the Wifi network to connect to")

-commmands marked with a * require input parameters.
+commands marked with a * require input parameters.
-Parameters are provided with the command separarted by a = for the primary parameter.
+Parameters are provided with the command separated by a = for the primary parameter.
 Secondary parameters are provided in the format '&<parametername>:<parametervalue'
 ````

-In general there are two types of commands:
+In general, there are two types of commands:
 Commands with parameters, and commands without parameters.
 Some command support also optional parameters.
 Each command also has a shortcut (listed in the `help` output in `[]`) that can be used if you are not so much into typing a lot.
-Commands with parmaeters need to be called following this schema:
+Commands with parameters must be invoced following this schema:
 `<commandname or shortcut name>=<primary parameter>&<optional additional parameter name>:<optional additional parameter value>`
 An example for a command with multiple parameters is the `moveto` command.
 The shortcut for this command is `mt`.
 The command supports three parameters: the id of the stepper to move (primary parameter), the amount/value for the movement (v parameter) and the unit (u parameter) for the movement (mm, steps or revolutions).